We’re exactly 2 weeks away from Christmas, and the Christmas shopping pressure is becoming more apparent!

 At this point every year, most of my Christmas shopping is just about done, but there are always a few stragglers, which often ends with a mad dash to the high street.

 For me, this year is no different.
 I have the main bulk of everyone’s gifts, but there are still a few things to add to ‘complete’ them.
-I tend to do the same thing every year: I set a budget for each person, and while I reach it for some, there’s still a little gap to fill!
+I tend to do the same thing every year: I set a rough budget (to make sure I’m treating everyone equally!
+It might be a bit OTT…), and while I reach it for some, there’s still a little gap to fill!

 Which is why stocking fillers are so great, and if you do it right, you can still end up something worthwhile that won’t break the bank.

 1. Hot chocolate

 This year I had a few friends to buy for, with a few of their gifts in need of a little extra to help bulk them out.
 While wandering around Covent Garden looking for some things that weren’t too expensive to get, I stumbled across this hot chocolate set in Whittards.
 It’s a set of 6 for £22, which works out to be just under £3.70 for a fair-sized tub of chocolatey goodness (even less now, as it’s currently on sale for £17.60!).